-Guinea Bissau: Río Cacheu estuary / Jeta and Pecixe islands & Biombo coastline / Rio Grande de Buba Guinea: Cap Verga / Fatala and Konkouré estuaries / Kaback and Kakossa rice-growing islands / Mélacorée estuary
+Guinea Bissau: Río Cacheu estuary / Jeta and Pecixe islands & Biombo coastline / Rio Grande de Buba

+Guinea: Cap Verga / Fatala and Konkouré estuaries / Kaback and Kakossa rice-growing islands /

+Mélacorée estuary

-This list is not exhaustive and the sites mentioned are in no way imposed on applicants, who remain free to propose other areas of intervention, explaining the relevance of this choice, according to the two main criteria mentioned above.
+The sites mentioned are in no way imposed on applicants, who remain free to propose other areas of intervention, explaining the relevance of this choice, according to the two main criteria mentioned above.
 However, it should be noted that sites already benefiting from significant investment in coastal resilience issues will not be considered as priorities.